Hendejac/titanic_ml/index.md

 | 10 | Cabin       | 204 non-null    | object |
 | 11 | Embarked    | 889 non-null    | object |

-# Cleaning Data and Filling in Missing Values
+# Cleaning the Data and Filling in Missing Values

 ### Missing Cabin Data

-These data is a little tricky to work with and might need to be revisted, but **since only ~%20 of the passengers have this data the column was simply dropped**.
+These data is a little tricky to work with and might need to be revisted, **since only ~%20 of the passengers have this data the column was simply dropped**.
-Some passengers have multiple cabins and this data could possibly extended to some the other passengers, such as passengers siblings/parents, but proper assignment of the rooms appears challenging and there would still be missing information.
+Some passengers have multiple cabins and this data could possibly by extended to some of the other passengers, such as the passengers siblings/parents, but proper assignment of the rooms appears challenging and there would still be missing information.
 Additionally, this information doesn't appear to be connected to the Ticket Number, so information from the Ticket Number doesn't appear to help fill in missing cabin numbers.

 ### Missing Port of Embarkation Data

-Only 2 passengers are missing this information and so those rows were dropped.
+Only 2 passengers are missing this information and so those rows (passengers) were dropped.

 ### Missing Age Data

 In total 177 of the passengers were missing their ages values.
-Doing a quick glance at the correlation between age and survival shows essentially no correlation, but I couldn't help remembering in the Titanic movie that the women and children were trying to be loaded onto the lifeboats first.
+Doing a quick glance at the correlation between age and survival shows essentially no correlation, but I couldn't help remembering in the Titanic movie where the women and children were trying to be loaded onto the lifeboats first.
 So this left me with a few options, and the opportunity to play with the data.

 #### Options